harrymckillen/yafgs/README.md

 #### Version 1.x

 Relies on the old method of floats, clear, percentages.
+Tried and tested.

+See <a href="http://yafgs.wolfhound.ie/reference/" target="_blank">Version 1.x Reference</a>

 #### Version 2.x

 Introduces CSS Flexbox.
 Currently has very basic support for it.
 As I learn about Flexbox, and browser support improves, I will develop this version further.

+See <a href="http://yafgs.wolfhound.ie/reference/v2.html" target="_blank">Version 2.x Reference</a>

 ## See it in action
 If you wish to see the Grid System in action, check out <a href="http://yafgs.wolfhound.ie/" target="_blank">yafgs.wolfhound.ie</a>.